The Feller Property for Graphs: Setting

 \subsection{Weighted graphs}

-We work in the context of general weighted graphs as established in \cite{KL} except that we assume that all graphs are locally finite.
-For some results, this is not an essential requirement as we point out where applicable.
+We work in the context of general weighted graphs as established in \cite{KL} except that we assume that all graphs are locally finite and have no killing term.
+For some results, the local finiteness is not an essential requirement as we point out where applicable.

-By \emph{weighted graph} $G$ we mean a triple $G=(X, b, m)$ where $X$ is a countably infinite set whose elements are called \emph{vertices}, $b$ is the \emph{edge weight} which gives the graph structure and $m$ is the \emph{vertex measure} which can be thought to indicate the importance of a vertex.
+By \emph{weighted graph} $G$ we mean a triple $G=(X, b, m)$ where $X$ is a countably infinite set whose elements are called \emph{vertices}, $b$ is the \emph{edge weight} which gives the graph structure and $m$ is a positive \emph{vertex measure}.